bypasslane/android-code-challenge/README.md

 ```

 ## Displaying the Menu
-Display the fetched menu in a RecyclerView.  **No extra points for pretty UI**.
+Display the fetched menu in a RecyclerView.
 Each item in the RecyclerView must display the item `name` and `price`.
 The Activity which displays the menu should respond to the `<intent-filter>`:
 ```
 <intent-filter>
     <action android:name="android.intent.action.MAIN" />